Edwin Stanton: Reconstruction

 In his 1865 message to Congress, the Democratic Johnson contended that the only necessary proof of loyalty a state needed to show was ratification of the Thirteenth Amendment.
 Republicans in Congress disagreed; Senator Charles Sumner and Representative Thaddeus Stevens thought black suffrage was vitally necessary to the nation's security and the continuing dominance of the Republican Party.
 Republicans used parliamentary procedures to ensure none of the Southern delegates, who were mostly former Confederate leaders, took a seat in Congress, and established a predominantly Republican joint committee to decide Reconstruction matters.

-Concerning Reconstruction, the President and Congress were deeply divided.
+Concerning Reconstruction, the president and Congress were deeply divided.
 Johnson, even when his amnesty policy had come under heavy criticism, had obdurately supported and continued it.
-Radical Republicans in Congress, however, came to prefer Stanton's military occupation proposal.
-The President's support from moderate Republicans dwindled after the gruesome anti-Negro riots in Memphis and New Orleans.
+Republicans in Congress, however, came to prefer Stanton's military occupation proposal.
+The president's support from moderate Republicans dwindled after the gruesome anti-Negro riots in Memphis and New Orleans.
 The public seemed to be against Johnson as well.
 In the 1866 congressional elections, Republicans made sweeping gains on their Democratic rivals.
 In both the House and Senate elections, Republicans gained a two-thirds plurality of the seats.
 In the new year, some Republicans sought to use their majority to oust Johnson.
 They presented the Tenure of Office Bill, written with Stanton in mind.
-The President had long considered dismissing Stanton and replacing him with Maj.
-Gen. Sherman; the Tenure of Office Bill would have made this illegal without the advice and consent of Congress, which was unlikely to be given for Stanton, who was firmly supported by and cooperating with Radical Republicans.
-When the bill reached the President's desk, he vetoed it.
+The president had long considered dismissing Stanton and replacing him with Maj.
+Gen. Sherman; the Tenure of Office Bill would have made this illegal without the advice and consent of Congress, which was unlikely to be given for Stanton, who was firmly supported by and cooperating with Republicans.
+When the bill reached the president's desk, he vetoed it.
 His veto was overridden the same day.

 With the protection offered by the Tenure of Office Act, Stanton's opposition to Johnson became more open.
-In the following months, Johnson grew increasingly exasperated with his War Secretary.
-Johnson told Grant he intended to remove Stanton, and give him the War Secretaryship.
+In the following months, Johnson grew increasingly exasperated with his war secretary.
+Johnson told Grant he intended to remove Stanton and give him the War Secretaryship.
 Grant opposed the idea.
 He argued for Stanton's retention and stated that the Tenure of Office Act protected Stanton.
 Further, Grant said, should the tenure law prove impotent, public opinion would turn further against the administration.
 Seward, who still respected Stanton greatly, also disagreed with his removal.
 The two men's words made Johnson teeter in uncertainty; however, his will was stiffened with the support from Secretary Welles and Salmon Chase, now the Supreme Court's Chief Justice — the former previously described Stanton as "selfish, insincere, a dissembler, and treacherous", and the latter having dissolved his friendship with Stanton in aid of his political aspirations.
-On August 12, 1867, Johnson sent a note to Stanton saying that he was suspended from his position as Secretary of War, and was to turn over the department's files and power to Grant.
+On August 12, 1867, Johnson sent a note to Stanton saying that he was suspended from his position as secretary of war, and was to turn over the department's files and power to Grant.
 Pursuant to the Tenure of Office Act, he also notified the Senate for its consideration.
 Stanton grudgingly, but with little resistance, complied.